luong-komorebi/Markdown-Tutorial/README.md

  * Double space then enter if you want to make a new line if there is trouble making new lines.
  * Seeing is not as good as practicing.
 You can either create a markdown file for yourself to practice or do it online [here](http://www.markdowntutorial.com).
  *  Footnotes and syntax highlighting are not part of the original markdown and are only supported by certain flavors of markdown (Feedback from [Sean Brody](https://goo.gl/ASZwEn))
  *  Any URL (like http://www.github.com/) will be automatically converted into a clickable link.
+ *  Markdown table support is designed to handle most tables for most people; it doesn’t cover all tables for all people.
+If you need complex tables you will need to create them by hand or with a tool specifically designed for your output format.

 ######Author: *Vo Tran Thanh Luong*.